awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 With Amazon Pinpoint, you can define a user segment by importing a file that contains information about the users who belong to the segment\.
 Importing segments is useful if you define user segments outside of Amazon Pinpoint but you want to engage your users with Amazon Pinpoint campaigns\.

-Unlike the dynamic segments that you create with the segment builder in the console, an imported segment is an unchanging set of *endpoints* or *users IDs*:
+Unlike the dynamic segments that you create with the segment builder in the console, an imported segment is an unchanging set of *endpoints* or *user IDs*:

 **Endpoint**
 A destination that you can send messages to — such as an email address, mobile device identifier, or mobile phone number\.
 An endpoint definition can include attributes that describe the user or device that you send messages to\.
 It can also include a user ID\.